mi3nts/LightOcular/README.md

 ## Pre-processing

-An overview of the data preparation pipline is as follows:
+An overview of the data preparation process is as follows:

    1. Raw data is stored in the folder **raw**
    2. Data is read into Matlab using the codes located in the folder **codes/Preprocess/Read**